Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 2. Extract the error handling state and primitives for managing it into a shared library that each extension module would be dependent on.

 We chose to create a shared library because it seemed like the more principled option [^7].
-As the saying goes: we do things not because they are easy, but because we thought they would be easy [^8].
+As the saying goes: we do things not because they are easy, but because we think they will be easy [^8].
+Scientific Python guru and Quansight Labs Co-director Ralf Gommers (rgommers) knew from long experience that this would be difficult to get right, but trusted that we'd be able to figure it out.

 ## Static vs dynamic linking